 The introduction of Universal Credit

 Universal Credit has been rolled out nationally and replaces new claims for a number of benefits for people of working age - i.e. people younger than State Pension age (as of April 2021, this is 66 for both men and women.
-For further infomation on State Pension age is on the Government website).
+For further infomation on State Pension age, see the UK Government website).

 You’ll eventually be transferred to Universal Credit if you already claim any of the following: